Medically reviewed on December 28, 2017

 if you are also taking eplerenone.

-To make sure spironolactone is safe for you, tell your doctor if you have:
+To make sure spironolactone is safe for you, tell your doctor if you have ever had:

-In animal studies, spironolactone caused certain types of tumors, some of which were cancerous.
-However, very high doses are used in animal studies.
-It is not known whether these effects would occur in people using regular doses.
+In animal studies, spironolactone caused certain types of tumors.
+It is not known whether tumors could occur in people using this medicine.
 Ask your doctor about your risk.

-FDA pregnancy category C. It is not known whether spironolactone will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether spironolactone will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 Spironolactone can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.